LINOSNCHENA/PembaHighSchool/README.md

 ### Running the application

-Execution of this application use the following two command;
+To execute this application, use the following two command;

 ```
 mvn clean package